vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ---
 ### Background

 While there are many 3D game engine in the .NET ecosystem, nearly all are developed with C# in mind.
 If one wants to uses F# in these engine, the easiest and most common set up is to create a F# class library within the solution where logic can be written and called from the C# project.
 The [Stride Engine](https://www.stride3d.net) is no difference in this regard but I was looking into it due to being relatively lightweight for its functionalities and how well it integrate with Visual Studio.
-It was around this time that I noticed the F# game jam posting but I was not satified with having the basic F# class library.
+However, I was not satified with having the basic F# class library.
 The gameflow is still dictated by the C# project and passing values back and forth between projects was creating more work for myself.
 That's when I saw the blog post where [Svetol ECS](https://www.sebaslab.com/svelto-miniexample-7-stride-engine-demo/) was implemented into Stride Engine.
 Even though it is still through a class library, by creating a custom implementation of the base Game class, I have more control over the game loop.
 I wanted to do the same thing with [Garnet](https://github.com/bcarruthers/garnet).
-However, with the terminology being very different between Garnet and Svetol, along with the fact that I have no experience with ECS system, I did not get very far in its implementation and pivot to a MVU system instead since I am familiar with it.
-The plan was to use the elmish library but the I could not get the game engine update loop and elmish loop to work side by side so I rolled my own.
-The original proof of concept can be found [here]() but my implementation have changed through experiences during the game jam.
+However, with the terminology being very different between Garnet and Svetol, along with the fact that I have no experience with ECS system, I did not get very far in its implementation.
+I then pivot to a MVU system which I am familiar with.
+The plan was to use the elmish library but I could not get the game engine update loop and elmish loop to work together so I rolled my own.
+The original proof of concept can be found [here](https://github.com/vtquan/MVU-Stride-Demo/tree/main/InitialProofOfConcept) but my implementation have changed during the game jam.
 The following is about the current implementation.

 ### Model, View, Update